 Keep in mind that essential oils (also known as volatile oils) are often added to teas, but are generally harmful to the scoby and can become rancid during the brewing process.
 We recommend avoiding all teas and herbs containing these oils when brewing kombucha.
 In addition, teas that are smoked can be harmful to the scoby.
 If an oil-containing tea or a smoked tea is used, be sure to monitor the batch carefully for mold, test the pH level of the brew prior to consumption, and plan to discard the scoby after a batch or two.
 (In addition we recommend not using any new baby scobys resulting from these batches to make future batches.)

 Caffeine: If caffeine is a concern, try using decaffeinated tea or use this method to bypass most of the caffeine: Prepare a cup of hot water along with your container of water for making kombucha.
-Allow your tea to steep in the cup of hot water for 30 to 60 seconds.
+Allow your tea to steep in the cup of hot water for up to 15 minutes.
+Longer steeping times allow more caffeine to be released.
 Discard the cup of water.
 Then use those teabags to make the tea for your kombucha.
-Approximately 80% to 90% of the caffeine is released in that first minute of steeping.

 While it can be tempting to try to find ways not to use sugar in recipes, sugar is required for the fermentation process and cannot bypassed or substituted.
 During fermentation, the scoby breaks down the sugar and transforms it into acids, vitamins, minerals, enzymes, and carbon dioxide (which accounts for the fizzy texture Kombucha is known for).
 Do not be tempted to use less sugar than called for.
 Upsetting the ratios will disrupt the fermentation process and potentially result in a beverage that is unsafe to drink.
 Keep in mind that at the conclusion of the fermentation process, kombucha contains only 1 to 2 grams of sugar or less per cup.
 Compare that to apple juice which contains 28 grams of sugar per cup.
 Longer kombucha fermentations periods may result in even less sugar so there is truly no reason to skimp on the sugar and risk creating a dangerous brew.
 If you are particularly concerned about the sugar levels in your finished kombucha, a hydrometer can be purchased from your local beer- and wine-making supply store or you can use an Accuvin residual sugar test kit.